 Cursor implements sophisticated retrieval and caching mechanisms:

-- SQLite State Management: Chat history and active conversational context are stored locally in
+- SQLite State Management: Chat history and active context are stored locally in

 workspaceStorage/[hash]/state.vscdb.
-This local persistence enables session continuity but introduces fragility if workspace paths change. - Rule Hierarchy: The four-tier rule system allows precise control over context injection.
-Rules can be global, intelligently applied, file-specific, or manually invoked, enabling developers to optimise token usage.
+Local persistence gives session continuity — but it's fragile if workspace paths change. - Rule Hierarchy: The four-tier rule system gives precise control over context injection — global, intelligently applied, file-specific, or manually invoked.
+You can optimise token usage, if you put in the upfront work.

-- Prompt Caching: Under Anthropic's pricing structure, writing to cache costs $3.75 per million tokens, whilst reading costs only $0.30 per million tokens.
-Cursor's architecture prioritises stable, cacheable system prompts to leverage these economics.
+- Prompt Caching: Under Anthropic's pricing, writing to cache costs $3.75 per million tokens, reading costs $0.30 per million.
+Cursor's architecture prioritises stable, cacheable system prompts to take advantage of that gap.

 The Context Overflow Reality